Fort Myers Beach, Florida: Hurricane Ian

-On September 28, 2022, Hurricane Ian made landfall just north of the town as a high-end Category 4 hurricane, causing catastrophic damage and substantial loss of life in the city from high winds and destructive storm surge, which decimated the majority of homes and businesses along the coastline, including the popular Times Square.
+On September 28, 2022, Hurricane Ian made landfall north of Fort Myers Beach as a Category 4 hurricane, causing damage and loss of life in the city due to high winds and destructive storm surge, which damaged the majority of homes and businesses along the coastline, including the Times Square.
+Almost all infrastructure in the area was damaged leaving the island with a continual rebuilding project.